yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 - Tip 4 (**Accessibility**): *"Provide example input data and results along with the workflow."*
 - Tip 10 (**Reusability**): *"Provide clear and concise workflow documentation."*

    The workflow annotation provides a short and concise description of the workflow.
 So Tip 10 is partially fullfilled.
-In addition to the workflow annotation, each step could annotated so users could have an idea about the purpose of the steps
+In addition to the workflow annotation, each step could annotated and [commented](https://galaxyproject.org/news/2024-04-26-workflows-workflows-workflows/#-workflow-comments) so users could have an idea about the purpose of the steps

    > <details-title>Add step descriptions to fulfill Tip 10</details-title>
    >
-   > Let's add label and annotation to each step.
+   > Let's add label and annotation to each step and comments to the workflow.
    >
-   > > <hands-on-title>Add FastQC label and step annotation</hands-on-title>
+   > > <hands-on-title>Add tool label and annotation and comments</hands-on-title>
    > >
    > > 1.
+Add tool label and step annotation to **Falco**
-Click on **FastQC**
+   > >    1.
+Click on **Falco**
    > >    2.
 Fill in **Label** with `Quality control` in the right panel
    > >    3.
-Fill in **Step Annotation** with `This step uses FastQC to generate statistics of raw reads quality including basic statistics, per base sequence quality, per sequence quality scores, adapter content, etc.`
+Fill in **Step Annotation** with `This step uses Falco (FastQC alternative) to generate statistics of raw reads quality including basic statistics, per base sequence quality, per sequence quality scores, adapter content, etc.`
    > >    4.
 Save the workflow
+   > > 2.
+Add tool label and step annotation to **MultiQC**
+   > > 3.
+Add comments and annotations to workflow to create an high resolution image of the Galaxy Workflow by following the [dedicated tutorial]({% link topics/galaxy-interface/tutorials/workflow-posters/tutorial.md %})
    > {: .hands_on}
    >
-   > We can now do the same for MultiQC.
    {: .details}

 Before we care about Tip 3 and 4, lets use the build-in Galaxy Wizard to check if our workflow adheres to best practices of Galaxy workflows.